Hayden Paddon: Career

 In the first rally of 2017, the 2017 Monte Carlo Rally, Paddon crashed out on the first stage, losing control of his Hyundai.
 A spectator was killed in the incident having been hit by the right rear of Paddon's car.
 Although Paddon's car was not severely damaged and could have continued, the Hyundai team withdrew Paddon from the rally as a mark of respect.
 Prior to round 6 in Portugal, Paddon's long-time co-driver John Kennard decided to retire through injury, and he was replaced by Briton Sebastian Marshall.
 Overall, Paddon endured a frustrating season, picking up just two podiums in Poland and Australia.
 He led round 7 in Italy, until retiring late on day 2 after hitting a bank and breaking his right rear suspension.

 In October 2020.
 Hayden Paddon and Hyundai New Zealand reveals one of the worlds first EV rally cars, based on the Hyundai Kona.
+Paddon both organised and won the 2020 inaugural Ben Nevis Station Golden 1200 hillclimbing event in Central Otago, where he was driving a specially prepared Hyundai i20 called the AP4++ with a custom 2.1L turbo 4 cylinder engine making 800 hp.

 In March 2022, Hayden Paddon teamed up with Hyundai New Zealand to enter a car into WRC2.
 The car will be run by Hyundai New Zealand Rally, with the previously established team of engineers, technician and team management.

-Paddon both organised and won the 2020 inaugural Ben Nevis Station Golden 1200 hillclimbing event in Central Otago, where he was driving a specially prepared Hyundai i20 called the AP4++ with a custom 2.1L turbo 4 cylinder engine making 800 hp.
+Hayden managed to fight off many international drivers to win the WRC2 class in his home country.

+In 2023 Hayden Paddon joined the Italian BRC Racing Team, and with the support of Hyundai New Zealand and Pirelli Tyres, put a 2023 European Rally Championship together.
+Winning the first event of the season in Portugal, Hayden and John Kennard fought their way to a maiden European Rally Championship Title, becoming the first non-european driver to win said championship.
+Hayden also fought on his home grounds to win the 2023 New Zealand Rally Championship.

+2024 saw Hayden and John Kennard put together another European Rally Championship title fight in the BRC Racing Team with the support of Hyundai New Zealand, Pirelli Tyres, and HMS Customer Racing.
+Hayden and John had a tough fight throughout the season, taking their first and only win of the season at round 7 in Rali Ceredigion.
+Fighting off title fights from Mathieu Franceschi and Mikolaj Marczyk, Hayden managed to win back-to-back European Rally Championships.
+Hayden also managed to win the 2024 FIA Asia-Pacific Rally Championship with up and coming New Zealand co-driver Jared Hudson.